Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 * Extensions are **NOT required to create a storage account to redirect extension** or specify one if you intend to redirect to an existing extension.
 Extensions **must specify the hosting service name that is used by the previous extension**.

-<a name="phase-1-onboarding-get-the-sdk-docs-and-samples-to-your-developers-onboading-wizard-st-party-aad-app-id"></a>
+<a name="phase-1-onboarding-get-the-sdk-docs-and-samples-to-your-developers-step-by-step-guide-to-portal-onboarding-st-party-aad-app-id"></a>
 #### <strong>1st party AAD App Id</strong>

-* All **extensions must [register a 1st party AAD app](top-onboarding-new.md#aad-onboarding) if you are calling graph or other backend services**.
+* All **extensions must [register a 1st party AAD app](#aad-onboarding) if you are calling graph or other backend services**.

 * Extensions **do NOT need 1st party AAD app if you only call ARM**